Thalvik/resdiary-api-client/README.md

 HTTP wrapper around Guzzle HTTP client library.
 It then communicates with ResDiary API by calling available endpoints.
 Check the ResDiary API documentation for available API calls.

-Currently the only endpoint is `Setup` on `Restaurant` service, but the rest will be added in the future.

 CURRENT STATUS: DEVELOPMENT!!!
 ========